Corporate Governance Report

 During the year the Audit Committee, operating under its terms of reference (which are available here and at the Company’s registered office), discharged its responsibilities, including reviewing and monitoring:

-• external auditors’ plan for the year-end audit of the Company and the Group, including the updated Group audit scope following the acquisition of Sentry;
+- external auditors’ plan for the year-end audit of the Company and the Group;

-The Audit Committee has reviewed the Group’s profitability and liquidity as part of a number of forecast scenarios, incorporating the impact of COVID-19 and the wider macro-economic conditions.
-As part of this assessment, the Committee has also reviewed the viability statement and going concern note (within the Annual Report for the year ended 30 June 2022), following which it was agreed that the going concern basis of accounting continues to be an appropriate basis of preparation for the financial statements.
+The Audit Committee has reviewed the Group’s profitability and liquidity as part of a number of forecast scenarios, incorporating the impact of relevant macro-economic conditions.
+As part of this assessment, the Committee has also reviewed the viability statement and going concern note (as included on page 28 and page 65 respectively of the 2025 Annual Report), following which it was agreed that the going concern basis of accounting continues to be an appropriate basis of preparation for the financial statements.

 In accordance with its terms of reference, the Committee has reported to the Board as to how it has discharged its responsibilities throughout the year.